Emmanuelle Vaugier: Film

 Vaugier appeared as Addison in Saw II and Saw IV.
 In the Canadian film Unearthed, she played Annie, the sheriff of a small rural desert town.
 She appeared in the film 40 Days and 40 Nights, which starred Josh Hartnett.

 She had starring roles in Suddenly Naked, in which she plays a Latin pop sensation; the TV-movie Mindstorm, a science-fiction thriller; and Ripper, a psychological thriller about students who mysteriously disappear after enrolling in a class about serial killers.
 She stars also in the sequel to Mirrors, which is directed by Víctor Garcia.

 Maxim magazine featured her on the cover of the February 2006 issue in the United States.
 Three months later, she landed spot #31 on their annual Hot 100 list.

-Games
+Video games

 Vaugier appeared in Need for Speed: Carbon (2006) as Nikki.
-She is the girlfriend of the antagonist Darius in the game (love interest of the protagonist).
+She is the girlfriend of the antagonist Darius in the game and love interest of the player character.